-Renowned L.A. chef Teresa Montaño plans to bring the flavors of Valencia to Highland Park.
+Chef Teresa Montaño is known as the chef who has brought the flavors of Valencia to Highland Park.

-To cater to the demands of her clients’ palates, Montaño traveled to the birthplace of paella: Valencia, Spain.
-Making sure to sample ‘the authentic stuff’ and shadow up-and-coming Spanish chefs, Montaño developed her own technique which has now flourished into Highland Park’s very own paella paradise.
-Serving her guests in a 1920’s building with 20-foot brick walls and massive pillars, this fresh yet vintage eatery includes a distinct flare on its fusion of cultures.
+In a quest for authenticity, Montaño traveled to the birthplace of paella itself: Valencia, Spain.
+After evaluating the culinary history of the region and shadowing up-and-coming Spanish chefs, Montaño eventually developed her own technique leading her to shape a little slice of Highland Park’s very own paella paradise.
+Serving her guests in a 1920’s building with 20-foot brick walls and massive pillars, this fresh yet vintage eatery includes a distinct boldness fueled by its fusion of cultures.

 Expect traditional Spanish recipes with a touch of California ingredients and Asian influences.
 Ontoño offers a variety of paellas like a seafood medley filled with local Santa Barbara mussels, prawns, and sweet shrimp and paella negra, made with Japanese squid ink.
 Enjoy your meals alongside cocktails like the lavender tonic or tapas such as the churros de patatas bravas served with salsa bravo and garlic aioli!